laurent22/joplin/README.md

 # Joplin

-Joplin is a free, open source note taking and todo application, which can handle a large number of notes organised into notebooks.
+Joplin is a free, open source note taking and to-do application, which can handle a large number of notes organised into notebooks.
 The notes are searchable, can be copied, tagged and modified with your own text editor.

 Notes exported from Evernote via .enex files [can be imported](#importing-notes-from-evernote) into Joplin, including the formatted content (which is converted to markdown), resources (images, attachments, etc.) and complete metadata (geolocation, updated time, created time, etc.).